xlcnd/isbntools/docs/devs.rst

 ``meta``, ``info``, ``editions``, and ``isbn_from_words``.
 The exceptions raised by these methods can all be catched using ``ISBNToolsException``.

-You can extend the lib by using the classes and functions exposed in namespace ``isbntools.dev``, namely:
+You can use advanced features by using the classes and functions exposed in namespace ``isbnlib.dev``, namely:

 * ``WEBService`` a class that handles the access to web services (just by passing an url) and supports ``gzip``.